etamity/dashpad/README.md

 Github.search({q, ...});
 ```

-By default if you didn't set up the auth token, the Github object will be empty.
+By default if we didn't set up the auth token, the Github object will be empty.

 ## Jenkins API

-If you set up the endpoint under `settings.platform.Jenkins.endpoint` in Dashpad, it will connect to that jenkins endpoint by default, then you can use the `Jenkins` object to call jenkins api.
+If we set up the endpoint under `settings.platform.Jenkins.endpoint` in Dashpad, it will connect to that jenkins endpoint by default, then we can use the `Jenkins` object to call jenkins api.

 Example: